 That intentional commitment to fostering relationships, building up children – and using the living word of God in every aspect of school life – is what makes Linden Christian School stand out,”concludes Byrnes, 33, who graduated from LCS in 2004, “As parents, we feel that we’re partnering with people and an organization that we trust.
 All of us are grounded in the Bible, which connects the whole school as a community.
 I want truth spoken into my daughter’s life from a Christian perspective and for her to be built up in a supportive, loving environment.
 I know that will happen at Linden because of my experience.”

 Events and Information

 SAVE THE DATE

 There will be time to visit and catch up, school tours and dinner in the South Hall.
 Please share this date with others from this graduating class.
-An official invitation will be sent in early 2020.
 For more information, call Kristen at 204.989.6741.

 Class of 2019 Welcome Back Reception and Yearbook Event, September 16, 2019